 According to Pew Research, single fathers are financially more stable and, thus, in a better condition to take care of their children than single mothers.
 The annual income of a single father may be around $40,000, which is far more than a single mother’s annual income of $26,000 (7).

 2. What are the disadvantages of being a single parent?

 The disadvantages of being a single parent may be financial instability, excess workload leading to lack of time for kids, inability to discipline children effectively, excessive attachment to children, and relationship problems.

-The debate on the efficacy of care provided by a single father vs. a single mother is unfaltering.
-Single mothers may tend to be judged by society, while single fathers are usually questioned on their ability to take care of a child as efficiently as the mother.
+Parenting is a life-long commitment that can be fulfilled efficiently by even a single parent, irrespective of gender.
+However, the debate on the efficacy of care provided by a single father vs. a single mother is unfaltering.
+Not everyone is a single parent by choice.
+Some take to single parenting because they are either a widow or widower.
+Sadly, single mothers may tend to be judged by society, while single fathers are usually questioned on their ability to take care of a child as efficiently as the mother.
+But a sole parent is a role model for children.
+Children look up to them with love and admiration because they sacrifice their own comfort to single-handedly raise a child.
 Acknowledging the challenges both genders face while parenting and supporting them can make their day-to-day lives easier.
 Extending fundamental support at work and home by offering to babysit the child and facilitating work from home can aid in the process.